theSorcerers/changedb_test/README.md

 # changedb_test
-A temporary repo to test edge cases in changedb processing
+A very temporary repo to test edge cases in changedb processing